ungoogled-software/ungoogled-chromium/.github/ISSUE_TEMPLATE/other.md

 ---
-name: Question
+name: Other
-about: Ask a question about the project itself
+about: Anything else not listed

 ---